- Axolotls are rare salamanders categorized by their colors and color patterns.

 #10: White Albino Axolotl

-The white albino axolotl is among the most common of the artificial color morphs.
+The white albino axolotl is among the most common artificial color morphs.
 Characterized by a pure white body, red gill filaments, and pink or white eyes, the albino morph is the result of the axolotl producing much less of the pigment known as melanin, which not only determines skin color but also protects the skin from UV radiation.
 The albino also lacks important pigments in the eye.
 As a result, this morph is considered to be very sensitive to bright light.

 It would probably struggle to survive in the wild, but humans have seized on the albino skin color and bred more of them in captivity.
 The offspring needs to inherit two copies of the recessive albino gene in order to be an albino as well; just one copy won’t change the skin color at all.
 As they age, the albino undergoes a few different changes.
 The red color of the gill stalks tends to become even deeper, although the body stays completely white.